dbrinke1/Icebreaker-storytime/README.md

 # Icebreaker-storytime
-This is a repository for the "icebreaker" group storytime assignment
+This is a repository for the "icebreaker" group storytime assignment for team "kaesekuchen".